Hi! My name is Courtney, and I’m an autistic adult trying to navigate life as independently as possible.

 I have experience in both being autistic, as well as helping raise my younger brother before I left for university.
 I am engaged to my best friend, who is also autistic.

-I have several other disabilities and chronic illnesses – including Ehlers-Danlos Syndrome, Hyperadrenergic POTS, gastroparesis, Enlarged Vestibular Aqueduct (am Deaf/Hard of Hearing), asthma, mild neurocognitive disorder, previous traumatic brain injuries, epilepsy, and other conditions.
-I use a wheelchair due to my health conditions, and also use an alternative/augmentative communication device due to aphasia.
+I have several other disabilities and chronic illnesses – including Ehlers-Danlos Syndrome, Hyperadrenergic POTS, gastroparesis, epilepsy, and other conditions.
+I use a wheelchair due to my health conditions, and also use an alternative/augmentative communication device due to aphasia from traumatic brain injury.

 I graduated on December 10, 2022 – with my Bachelors of Science degree in Sociology and a minor in Family Studies.
 At my university, I founded and served as the President of our Neurodiversity Club.
 I am also a past McNair Scholar and was involved in several other activities on campus.
 It took 7 years to graduate due to health complications and a global pandemic, but I did it!